instadw/instadwell-blog/_posts/2025-10-18-affordable-student-housing-in-india-find-verified-rooms-near-you.md

 Without a reliable platform, students often rely on brokers or word-of-mouth, which can lead to financial loss or frustration.

-Hence, the need for **trusted, verified housing solutions** has never been greater.
+Hence, the need for  [Trusted Platform for Student Housing Co-Living ](https://instadwell.com/about)), has never been greater.

 - - -